-In accordance with NPS policy, smoking of tobacco products on school property is prohibited.
-Smoking at a clinical agency is also prohibited.
-It is the responsibility of students nurses to exhibit behavior which is a model for health living.
+According to NPS policy, smoking/using tobacco products on school property is prohibited.
+Smoking/using these products at a clinical agency is also prohibited.
+Student nurses are responsible for exhibiting behavior that is a model for healthy living.
+Being found possessing or using tobacco paraphernalia, electronic cigarettes, or vaping equipment at either site could result in dismissal.